Tiger Rock

 Tiger Rock (previously known as Dragon Falls and Dragon River) is a flume ride at the theme park Chessington World of Adventures in Chessington, southwest London, England.

-The ride was manufactured by Mack Rides, based on a concept designed by John Wardley, and opened in 1987.
+The ride was manufactured by Mack Rides and opened in 1987.
 It is located in the Land of the Tiger area of the park that was formerly known as Mystic East.
 The ride was originally extensively themed, although the majority of its scenic design was later removed due to lack of maintenance and durability over time.
 A contest was held in 2014 that focused on possible new themes for the ride.
 In September 2017, the ride closed for refurbishment and reemerged on 5 May 2018 as Tiger Rock.

 History

-The ride was named Dragon River when it opened in 1987, but subsequently named Dragon Falls since the 1999 season.
-The ride was manufactured by Mack Rides, and the original concept for the ride was designed by John Wardley.
+The ride was originally named Dragon River and had an Oriental adventure theme when it opened in 1987.
+The ride was manufactured by Mack Rides and was designed in collaboration with John Wardley.
+The ride was renamed Dragon Falls in 1999.

 In July 2017, Chessington filed for planning permission to undertake a large overhaul of the Mystic East area of the theme park.
 Part of this overhaul included the re-theming and renaming of Dragon Falls to Tiger Rock.
 The ride closed on 10 September 2017 so that the overhaul could take place, which involved nearby Peeking Heights, a ferris wheel that was closed permanently the same day.
 In 2018, Chessington opened Tiger Rock to the public on 5 May 2018.
-Its theme revolves around tiger imagery and features a large tiger's head on the second drop, replacing the Angkor Wat heads.
+Its theme revolves around tiger imagery and features a large rock tiger head on the second drop, replacing the Angkor Wat heads.